artsy/relay-workshop/src/exercises/03-Infrastructure/README.md

+# Coming soon!

+This exercise is in progress.

-# Infrastructure - Store, Network Layer, Environment
+## Infrastructure - Store, Network Layer, Environment

 - Doesn't have to be HTTP
 - We probably don't need as much hands-on here - this is a lot of theory & abstraction but we rarely (if ever) touch this stuff.